jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 A policy should be interpreted as a 'mail processing step'.
 It can be used to check a condition; but it can also actually perform a step in the ticket creation/update process (for example: matching a caller).

-Mailbox settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email
+Mailbox settings are mostly similar to [Combodo's original version](https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email).

 One thing is important here: it's actually recommended to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates
 (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).